bananarama-chalmers/bananarama/doc/reflections/team/sprint_06.md

 B: The literature should inspire us and facilitate discussion within the group.

 A -> B: Byt studying a bit of literature on our own, making sure to do a google-search if something is unclear and share with the group if it is relevant.

+## Which technical documentation you use and why (e.g. use cases, interaction diagrams, class diagrams, domain models or component diagrams, text documents)
+A: As of right now we are using a diagram for describing how our app should be structured regarding files and their interaction between one another but it is not very detailed.
+We also use a contribution guide which is used when naming variabels, classes, functions, files and more.
+These are taken into consideration when we continue with our development in order to make the code more cohesive and extendable.
+Our code documentation as of right now is lacking and could use some comments explaining what parts of the code do.

+B: We would like to have a more in-depth diagram with dependensies showing which parts of the code that depend on other parts.
+This will help us with producing better code that  is easier to extend and less prone to bugs.
+We would like to have better documented code in order for other developers on the team to use the existing code base without having the  author of the code with them.

+A -> B: By setting aside more time for planning in the beginning of the project we could produce a more detailed diagram of our code.
+The produced diagram will  probably differ a bit from the code but if we would update it along the way during meetings it would probably help us a lot when designing new features and extending the code.
+During the sprints it would also help if we set some time aside towards the end for documenting the code that has been produced during that sprint.